 Job interviews constitute the most significant moment of your life in terms of planning your career.
-The term job interview itself is eloquent and says about the involvement of at least two people-the interviewer and the interviewee.
-Again, in job interviews it is a preconceived notion that the person occupying the seat of interviewee is placed on tenterhooks and should possess the answers to all sorts of questions pelted at him by the interviewer.
+The term job interview itself is eloquent and says about the involvement of at least two people-the interviewers and the interviewee.
+Again, in job interviews, it is a preconceived notion that the person occupying the seat of the interviewee is placed on tenterhooks and should possess the answers to all sorts of questions pelted at him by the interviewer.
 Herein lies the twist in the equation and one crucial question at the end of the interview by the job seeker can help him sum up the outcome of the whole interview.

 Pre-assumptions about outcome should be avoided

 Most of the time candidates take polite conversation or cordiality as a confirmation or a favorable vote.
 Such pre-assumptions can lead to misconceptions that everything went well with a hope for the next steps in the process.
 But when these hopes do not materialize and time drags on, the process of second-guessing the interview begins.
 This gives rise to a frustrating process of trying to figure out what went wrong in the interview.
 It is often seen that job seekers hardly ask a question that gives them a direct feedback of how they have fared in the interview in real time.
 But putting forward one crucial question provides a great help to the interviewees to analyze their performance.

 "Mr. Manager, is there anything I said today or anything in my background that you find objectionable that can prevent you from approving me for this position?
 In case there is something, can I at least be given a chance to talk about it while I'm here today?"